cjdelisle/cjdns/README.md

 ## How close is it to complete?

-A live testing network exists with roughly 200 active nodes.
+A live testing network exists with roughly 300 active nodes.
 The software has been tested and is known to work on x86, amd64, ARMv5, ARMv7, MIPS, PowerPC32 and PowerPC64.
-It is continually tested on Linux, Apple OSX, Illumos, FreeBSD, and OpenBSD systems.
+It is continually tested on Linux systems.
 While the software itself is stable, the protocols and algorithms are new inventions and we still don't understand how they work in the real world.
 Please update early and often to give developers the maximum latitude to make tweaks to the protocol and algorithms.

 ## You Can Help!

 If you have a system based on an alternative architecture, join the IRC channel and ask about running a buildbot.
-We are specifically looking for buildbots running on MIPS and ARM based systems but bots running on PowerPC, SPARC, Itanium or any other esoteric architectures are also helpful.
+We are specifically looking for buildbots running on Apple OSX systems but bots running on PowerPC, SPARC, Itanium or any other esoteric architectures are also helpful.

 Join the IRC channel and ask about other ways you can help.